menu

 Real Estate Prices & Overview

-Akka / Magazine is a rural neighborhood (based on population density) located in Mobile, Alabama.
+Akka / Magazine is a remote neighborhood (based on population density) located in Mobile, Alabama.

-Akka / Magazine real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Akka / Magazine real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Akka / Magazine neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics